Level 4: Long-Form

 level 4: long-form improv course

-Oh my gosh, this is where things get really exciting!!!
-You’ve done our scenes course, or a similar amount somewhere else, now it’s time for LONG-FORM baby!!!
+This is where things get really exciting!!!
+You’ve done our level 3 scenes course, or a similar amount somewhere else, now it’s time for LONG-FORM!!!

 what is long-form?